Gets the primary clipboard of the widget.

 widgets will return themselves here.

-Returns the widgets next sibling.
+Returns the widget’s next sibling.

-to track the children of @widget.
+Returns a list model to track the children of the widget.

 Calling this function will enable extra internal bookkeeping to track children and emit signals on the returned listmodel.
 It may slow down operations a lot.